Elephants at Periyar Wildlife Sanctuary.

-A Green leaf means infrastructure is of 5 star facilities.
+A Green leaf means infrastructure is of five star facilities.
 An Olive leaf is given to an establishment with 3-star amenities.

-If you are choosing between two properties which look kind of similar, don’t chose the Green leaf over the Olive leaf and pay several $$ more, unless you wanted a luxurious stay experience.
+If you are choosing between two Ayurveda retreat properties which look kind of similar, don’t choose the Green leaf over the Olive leaf and pay several $$ more, unless you wanted a luxurious stay experience.

 The physicians, therapists and equipment at both properties are more or less the same.

 Opting for a green leaf does not automatically ensure a clinical grade Ayurveda experience.

 A lovely home style accommodation at Cherai Beach.

 2. Not making up your mind about Clinical or leisure experience.

 Why so, you wonder?
 Why can’t I have a clinical grade Ayurveda treatment and stay at a fancy place with the legendary Kerala seafood on the menu, the bar close at hand and a nice pool to splash around in.

 Ayurveda works on the body, the mind and the spirit.